Gerry Rafferty: Early years

 Rafferty was born in 1947 into a working-class family of Irish Catholic origin in Underwood Lane in Paisley, a son and grandson of coal miners.
-His parents were Joseph Rafferty and Mary Skeffington, and he had two brothers, of which he was the middle sibling.
+His parents were Joseph Rafferty and Mary Skeffington, and he had two older brothers, Joe and Jim.

 Rafferty grew up in a council house in the town's Ferguslie Park, in Underwood Lane, and was educated at St Mirin's Academy.
-His Irish-born father, an alcoholic, was a miner and lorry driver who died when Rafferty was 16.
+His Irish-born father was a miner and lorry driver who died when Rafferty was 16.
 Rafferty learned both Irish and Scottish folk songs as a boy.
 He recalled: "My father was Irish, so growing up in Paisley I was hearing all these songs when I was two or three.
 Songs like 'She Moves Through the Fair', which my mother sings beautifully.
 And a whole suite of Irish traditional songs and Scots traditional songs".
 Heavily influenced by folk music and the music of the Beatles and Bob Dylan, Rafferty started to write his own material.

 Musical career

 Rafferty left St Mirin's Academy in 1963.
 He then worked in a butcher's shop, as a civil service clerk, and in a shoe shop.
 However, he explained in an interview, "But there was never anything else for me but music.
 I never intended making a career out of any of the jobs I did."
 On weekends, he and a classmate, future Stealers Wheel collaborator Joe Egan, played in a local group named the Maverix, mainly covering chart songs by groups such as the Beatles and the Rolling Stones.
-In the mid 1960s Rafferty earned money, for a time, busking on the London Underground.
-In 1966, Rafferty and Egan were members of the band the Fifth Column.
-The group released the single "Benjamin Day"/"There's Nobody Here" (Columbia 8068), but it was not a commercial success.
+In the mid 1960s, Rafferty earned money, for a time, busking on the London Underground.
+In 1966, Rafferty and Egan were members of the band the Fifth Column, along with Dennis Bell.
+The group got a deal with Columbia Records and released the single "Benjamin Day"/"There's Nobody Here", but it was not a commercial success.